Site icon Our Breathing Planet

 Dead Man’s Fingers Physical Description

-It must also be pointed out that the Dead Man’s Fingers tantalizes us with its appearance wholly without relying on sheer physical size.
-That’s due to the simple fact that it’s not a large species.
-In terms of dimensions, it represents a roughly average-sized type of fungus.
+It must also be pointed out that the intriguing Dead Man’s Fingers tantalizes us with its appearance wholly without relying on sheer physical size.
+That’s due to the simple fact that it’s not a very large species.
+In terms of sheer dimensions, it represents a roughly average-sized type of fungus.

-Initially, the outer surface of the Dead Man’s Fingers appears as either grayish or white.
-As it matures, however, this changes to black, with tinges of blue or green.
+Initially, the outer surface of the fascinating Dead Man’s Fingers appears as either a grayish or white in color.
+As examples develop, however, this changes to black, with tinges of blue or green.
 It also develops a covering of a fine powder, that becomes more granulated as the specimen matures.

-The most immediately noticeable physical characteristic of the fungus, however, remains the one that serves as the source of its common name.
+The most immediately noticeable physical characteristic of the awesome species, though, remains the one that serves as the source of its distiinctive common name.
 That’s because, when a specimen does develop multiple stalks, these generally bear a very strong resemblance to a skeletal hand.

 Source: https://bit.ly/39zAbk3 Photo: Björn S. CCL: https://bit.ly/3oNAqi0